 What is Biointensive Gardening?

 In addition, biointensive gardening builds a healthy soil structure and yields two to six times more food than traditional growing methods.
-The biointensive approach uses double-dug beds that have loosened soil to 24 inches.
-These beds help to aerate the soil, improve water retention and
+The biointensive approach uses double-dug beds that have loosened soil to 24 inches (61 cm.).
+These beds help to aerate the soil, improve water retention, and encourage healthy root growth.

 Biointensive Balcony Gardening